諺語 · a single proverb

 Keep reading

 Return to the Proverb Pond to draw another of the eighty-seven, or hear one read aloud.
-Read the rest of its chapter in Perseverance & the Long Road, or follow the years these lines belong to: Year of the Snake, Year of the Ox, and Year of the Rabbit.
+Read the rest of its chapter in Perseverance & the Long Road, or follow the years these lines belong to: Year of the Snake, Year of the Rabbit, and Year of the Rat.

 Questions